-This grant is awarded each fall and spring by the Department to a Barnard political science senior major who is seeking to defray travel expenses or conference fees related to their senior seminar project.
+This grant is awarded each fall and spring by the Department to a Barnard political science senior major who is seeking to defray travel expenses or conference fees related to the Political Science major.
 Please note that an application is required.
-Due date is October 1st.
+Applications are accepted on a rolling basis.

 Phoebe Morrison Memorial Prize (1969)

 Upon recommendation of our department, the Morrison prize is awarded each May to a political science senior major planning to attend law school.
 The prize amount varies from year to year depending on endowment fund income.
 In 2014 it is funded at $241.